TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 [ERROR] Tests run: 3, Failures: 2, Errors: 0, Skipped: 0
 ```

-## Build and run the app
+## Build and Run the Application

 > NOTE: Use Spring Boot 2.3 CNB feature, push to Docker Hub and deploy to K8s using Kustomize

-## Create an API gateway
+## Create an API Gateway

 > NOTE: define route using K8s DNS

-## Make your application more resilient
+## Make Your Application More Resilient

-### Rate limiting
+### Rate Limiting

-Let's say this is the first version of our API which doesn't have authentication or authorization.
+Suppose this is the first version of our API and that it doesn't have authentication or authorization.
 Along comes this hacker who wants to hurt us by sending a huge amount of requests to our application.
-One of the first things we can do is to add a rate limiter to our API gateway so the requests of the hacker are not being sent to our application anymore.
+One of the first things we can do is to add a rate limiter to our API gateway so that the requests of the hacker are not being sent to our application anymore.

-> NOTE: based on the originating IP address
+> NOTE: Rate limiting is based on the originating IP address

 ### Circuit breaker

 TODO

-- Add dependencies
+1. Add dependencies
-- Configure initial setup
+1. Configure initial setup
-- Run test script
+1. Run test script

 Now let's scale our application and try to see if we can still open our circuit.

 TODO

-- Scale deployment to 2 instances
+1. Scale deployment to 2 instances
-- Configure one instance to behave inconsistently using actuator endpoint
+1. Configure one instance to behave inconsistently using actuator endpoint
-- Run test script again
+1. Run test script again

-As you can see the circuit breaker won't go in an open state as long as there is one instance which can successfully process the request.
+The circuit breaker will not go into an open state as long as there is one instance that can successfully process the request.
-But this means all of our requests can still be routed to any failing instance!
+This means all of our requests can still be routed to any failing instance!
 Why is that?
-Our gateway doesn't have the ability to recognize the different instances and their individual state because we're using the load balancer behind the DNS on Kubernetes to route our request to one of our application instances.
+Our gateway does not have the ability to recognize the different instances and their individual state because we are using the load balancer behind the DNS on Kubernetes to route our request to one of our application instances.

 ### Load Balancing

-In order to send our requests only to a healthy instance we can make use of client-side load balancing, meaning our gateway will decide which instance we're going to target.
+To send our requests only to a healthy instance, we can make use of client-side load balancing, meaning our gateway will decide which instance to target.

 TODO

-- Add/enable service discovery dependency
+1. Add/enable service discovery dependency
-- Use `HealthCheckServiceInstanceListSupplier`
+1. Use `HealthCheckServiceInstanceListSupplier`
-- Adapt the route
+1. Adapt the route
-- Run test script a third time
+1. Run test script a third time

 ## Follow-up resources